Requirements & Capabilities

 |Adapt Existing Vocabularies||Customize internal terminology, industry standards, etc.||A fast method that can reduce some of the acceptance problems of the strawman approach.
 However, existing vocabularies developed for one purpose (such as recognizing revenue across product lines) may be ill-suited for other purposes (such as allowing customers to search a website for product information).|

-Figure 7 shows the key components of a successful taxonomy development process.
+Figure 7 Taxonomy development process - showing key components of a successful taxonomy development process

 - Taxonomy Team.
 Projects require a team that will be dedicated to working on the project over a period of time.
 This should include a business sponsor and internal stakeholders, as well as a project manager and technical team who will do the bulk of the work.